Yanai, Yamaguchi

 Yanai (柳井市, Yanai-shi) is a city located in Yamaguchi Prefecture, Japan.
 As of 31 May 2023, the city had an estimated population of 29,821 in 15298 households and a population density of 210 persons per km².
 The total area of the city is 140.05 sqkm.

 Geography

 Yanai is located in southeastern Yamaguchi Prefecture, at the base of the eastern coast of the Murotsu Peninsula.
 The city overlooks Mt.
-Kotoseki and portions are within the borders of the Setonaikai National Park.
+Kotoishi(Chūgoku 100 mountains) and portions are within the borders of the Setonaikai National Park.

-The city area consists of coastal areas, inland areas (Iriku and Hizumi areas), peninsulas and islands (Heigunjima), and more than half of the total area is mountainous and hilly.
+The city area consists of coastal areas, inland areas (Ikachi and Hizumi areas), peninsulas and islands (Heigun Island), and more than half of the total area is mountainous and hilly.
 Urban areas are mostly on flat areas along the coast.
 In the northern inland area, and rural villages are scattered along river basins.